yquake2/yquake2/doc/030_configuration.md

   With `r_vsync` set to 1 that's the display refresh rate and otherwise the value of `vid_maxfps`.
 Yamagi Quake II enforces this restriction with an margin of 5%.
-For example, if `r_vsync` is set to 1 on an 60hz display 60 * 0.95 = 57 FPS. if `cl_maxfps` is set too high (above 90) the famous 125hz bug will trigger and the physics will be off.
+For example, if `r_vsync` is set to 1 on an 60hz display 60 * 0.95 = 57 FPS.
+If `cl_maxfps` is set too high (above 90) the infamous 125hz bug will trigger and the physics will be off.
 That may be desired.
 * `vid_displayrefreshrate` must be set to the framerate of the display.
   The default is `-1` which means autodetect.
 In most cases that's okay,